Digital Citizenship | Middle School

 Every year we hear the same challenge from hundreds of middle school teachers: Finding good cyberbullying resources takes too much time and effort.

 Teaching lessons on cyberbullying to middle school students is tough.
-You need to discuss this important digital literacy topic, but getting through to your students is an uphill battle.
+It's essential that you discuss this important digital literacy topic, but getting through to your students is an uphill battle.

 1. Cyberbullying Lesson from InCtrl